 Choosing to drink raw milk because of the health benefits is a priority for my family, but the cost can ruin my budget if I’m not careful.
+I’ve written on the health benefits of raw milk and the downsides to pasteurization, which is why we prioritize raw milk products in our diet.

 That’s why we buy six gallons of raw milk every week.